 Our team is currently conducting research focused on several health outcomes, described below.
 Links to the full text of several of our recent publications are provided.
-Please contact Steve Brunwasser to request additional full-text articles or see his National Library of Medicine Bibliography.
+Please see Dr. Brunwasser’s National Library of Medicine Bibliography for full-text articles.

 Stress and psychopathology are highly common during pregnancy and the first year postpartum.
 In addition to the negative impact on maternal health and well-being, children exposed to perinatal adversity are at increased risk for a number of health complications.
-Our group is working on projects to improve (1) identification of high-risk pregnancies in healthcare settings, (2) understanding of how maternal adversity affects the development of the developing child, and (3) integration of mental health services into prenatal care settings.
+Our group is working on projects to improve (1) identification of high-risk pregnancies in healthcare settings, (2) understanding of how maternal adversity and toxic environmental exposures affect the development of the developing child, (3) integration of mental health services into prenatal care settings, and (4) working with community providers and advocates to improve access to community preventive care.

 Select Publications